 There are 14 local governments which conduct horse racing, including two prefectual and three municipal governments, and nine joined-organizations made up of their agencies.

-The administrative regions in Japan are divided into 47 prefectures, 12 of which contain 17 racecourses where racing is conducted by local governments.
+The administrative regions in Japan are divided into 47 prefectures, 12 of which contain 15 racecourses where racing is conducted by local governments.
 JRA racing is usually conducted at two of these racecourses, and local governments rent these courses and facilities from JRA.
-And since there are 10 JRA racecourses, there are a total of 25 racecourses in Japan (JRA Sapporo and Chukyo racecourses are also used by local governments).
+And since there are 10 JRA racecourses, there are a total of 25 racecourses in Japan.

 - *The National Association of Racing (NAR)